Aryetis/Obenkyobo/DevReadme.md

 QT_QPA_PLATFORM = kobo_obenkyobo (keep an eye on https://github.com/Rain92/qt5-kobo-platform-plugin to switch back to official qpa plugin once issues are resolved over here)
 ```

 NEVER modify any of the .sh scripts under windows...
-Windows end of line will mess things up when ran on linux
+Windows end of line will mess things up when ran on linux, or at the very least use `win2unix` afterwards to fix line endings issues.

 ### Setup gdb